🔼The name Meshullam: Summary

 For a meaning of the name Meshullam, NOBSE Study Bible Name List reads Recompensed, Rewarded.
 Jones' Dictionary of Old Testament Proper Names proposes Repaying.
 BDB Theological Dictionary does not offer an interpretation of the name Meshullam but does list it under the verb שלם (shalem).

-Here at Abarim Publications we surmise that the M of the name Meshullam could come from the particle מ, which denotes an agent or instrument of the action of the verb.
+Here at Abarim Publications we surmise that the M of the name Meshullam could also come from the particle מ, which denotes an agent or instrument of the action of the verb.
 In this case Meshullam would literally mean Peace-maker or Unifier, which appears to also sum up the sentiments of scholars known as the Nazarenes.